jeremy93-2008/Tableau-v2/README.md

 Contributions are welcome!
 If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request.
 Let's build Tableau Kanban Board together!

 ## License
-This project is licensed under the MIT License, making it open and free for everyone to use and contribute.
+This project is licensed under the Mozilla Public License, making it open and free for everyone to use and contribute.